Coalville, Utah: History

 Coalville originally began as a settlement known as Chalk Creek.
-In 1856, Mormon Church president Brigham Young awarded hundreds of acres of farmland to trailblazer and trusted bodyguard "Return" Jackson Redden.
-Redden first visited the valley around 1846 while scouting trail ahead of advance Mormon pioneers.
+In 1856 Brigham Young, president of the Church of Jesus Christ of Latter-day Saints (LDS Church), awarded hundreds of acres of farmland to trailblazer and trusted bodyguard "Return" Jackson Redden.
+Redden first visited the valley around 1846 while scouting trail ahead of the advance of Mormon pioneers.
 The first recorded settlement was Redden's ranch, spanning from 100 N. Main Street to beyond the Coalville City Cemetery where he is buried.
 In 1854, the territorial government in Utah offered a $1000 reward to anyone who could find coal within 40 miles of Salt Lake City.
 Four years later, Redden and associate Thomas Rhodes found a coal vein in the Chalk Creek area, and coal mining began in earnest.
 Hundreds of tons of coal were shipped to Salt Lake City, and soon a narrow gauge railroad was built.
 The settlement was then renamed Coalville, as a result of this early success.

 Coalville was officially founded by William Henderson Smith, an early Mormon freighter.
 He noticed that wheat, spilled by other wagons moving through the area, would grow to maturity without being tended.
 In 1859, he signed Coalville into official township.